mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 ## Emails + Invites + Password Reset

 1. Setup client as per "Google Sign In"
-2. Add additional redirect to `{host}/auth/google/login/callback`
+2. Add additional redirect to `{host}/system/gmail/setup/oauth2callback`
+3. Set `gmailUser` in `server/config/{env}.json` to the admin account you will sign in as in the next step.
-3. Visit the URL `{host}/system/gmail/setup` signed in as the admin user
+4. Visit the URL `{host}/system/gmail/setup` signed in as the admin user

 ## SAML